-The Humane Society of Utah knows that you have questions about how to adopt, what to do when you find a stray animal and other services that the clinic offers.
-Learn more in our Frequently Asked Questions section.
+Humane Society of Utah knows that you have questions about how to adopt, what to do when you find a stray animal, clinic services and other programs that we offer.
+Search below for the answer to these questions and more.

 - What is the Mission Statement of the Humane Society of Utah?